saucelabs/saucelabs-vusb-app/README.md

 > Customer Success Manager if you have more questions about Sauce Labs private devices.

 ## Features
-- Connect to an existing manual device session
-- Start a **new** vUSB session through the UI
-- Easily change vUSB server settings through the UI
-- Automatically connect to ADB
-- Save logs into files
+- :octocat: **Open Source**.
+So if you have any recommendations, want to see new features or want to help fix a bug, then please feel free to do so.
+Check our [contributing](./docs/CONTRIBUTING.md)-docs on how to start.
+- :link: **Connect to an existing manual device session**, see [here](./docs/SCREENS.md#connected-device-from-an-already-opened-device-session).
+This will allow you to easily take over the device under test, push your app to it and interact with it like you would normally do during a live manual session.
+- :iphone: **Start a NEW vUSB session through the UI**, see [here](./docs/SCREENS.md#connected-device-from-a-clean-session).
+With this option you can start interacting with the device without even to have a Sauce Labs browser window open, just do everything from this app.
+- :gear: **Easily change vUSB server settings through the UI**, see [here](./docs/SCREENS.md#settings).
+This will prevent remembering all options that you need to type in the command line, the vUSB GUI will store and re-use them each time you use the app.
+- :computer: **Automatically connect to ADB, see [here](./docs/SCREENS.md#automatically-connect-adb).** No need to open extra terminals, by default it will automatically connect to ADB for you.
+- :inbox_tray: **Save logs into files, see [here](./docs/SCREENS.md#write-logs-to-file).** Logs for and the server and each device can be saved to a file for you for easy debugging.
-- Use some most used buttons to control the device from the right menu
+- :radio_button: **Use some most used buttons to control the device from the right menu.** When a fresh session through this vUSB GUI is started you now also have the option to use the Home (Android/iOS), Rotate (Android/iOS), Menu (Android) and Back (Android) buttons through the UI.
-- and many more!
+- :bulb: and many more!

 ## Prerequisites
 ### Android